-Georgia recount unearths more than 2,600 uncounted ballots in Floyd County
+Georgia recount unearths more than 2,600 uncounted ballots in Floyd County: Report

 Other counties so far have not found uncounted ballots, with recount figures closely matching their original numbers, Raffensperger said.

 Though President Trump has decried alleged voter fraud, the accounted ballots will likely do little to close the 14,000-vote gap with President-Elect Joe Biden.
-If Biden does emerge victorious, he will have clinched the Peace State's 16 electoral votes -- flipping a historically-red southern battleground.
+If Biden does emerge victorious, he will have clinched the Peach State's 16 electoral votes -- flipping a historically-red southern battleground.

 MAJOR GOP NAMES TO HELP PERDUE, LOEFFLER RAISE BIG BUCKS IN GEORGIA SENATE RUNOFFS